Fox-ML-infrastructure/FoxML_Core/DOCS/01_tutorials/configuration/CONFIG_BASICS.md

 **✅ Complete Single Source of Truth (SST)**: As of 2025-12-10, **ALL** hardcoded configuration values have been removed from the TRAINING pipeline.
 Every hyperparameter, test split size, and random seed now loads from centralized config files, ensuring complete reproducibility: same config → same results across all pipeline stages.

+> **Note:** These SST improvements were internal changes.
+Your existing code and configs continue to work unchanged - no migration required.
+The system automatically uses config-driven parameters and deterministic seeds.

 **NEW: Modular Configuration System** - For the intelligent training pipeline, we recommend using **experiment configs** which group all settings in one file and prevent config "crossing" between modules.
 See [Modular Config System](../../02_reference/configuration/MODULAR_CONFIG_SYSTEM.md) for details.

 > **📚 For complete configuration documentation, see the [Configuration Reference](../../02_reference/configuration/README.md).**